discover-devops/kubernetes_workshop/ServiceDescoveryConcept.md

 ## Overview

-In this section, we'll explore how to route traffic between different objects and make them discoverable within and outside our Kubernetes cluster.
-We'll introduce the concept of Kubernetes Services and how to use them to expose applications deployed using controllers like Deployments.
+In this section, we will explore how to route traffic between various Kubernetes objects and make them discoverable from both within and outside our cluster.
+We will introduce Kubernetes Services and explain how to use them to expose applications deployed using controllers such as Deployments.
+By the end, you will be able to make your application accessible to the external world and understand the different types of Services available.

+### Problem Statement

+Each Kubernetes Pod gets its IP address, which can change in case of Pod relaunch.
+To ensure reliability, we use Deployments to maintain a fixed number of Pods.
+However, the changing IP addresses of Pods create the need to make Pods discoverable within the cluster.

+### Solution: Kubernetes Services

+Kubernetes Services enable communication between different components of our application, as well as between different applications.
+Services help connect applications with other applications or users.

-### What is Service?
+## What is a Service?

-A Service in Kubernetes defines policies by which a logical set of Pods can be accessed.
-It enables communication between various components of an application and different applications, allowing us to connect applications with other applications or users.
+A Service defines policies by which a logical set of Pods can be accessed.
+It allows the discovery and access of Pods, either within the cluster or externally.

 ## Service Configuration

-Here's an example manifest for a Kubernetes Service:
+Here is an example manifest for a Kubernetes Service:

 ```yaml
 apiVersion: v1